DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-19-signing-in-to-the-service.md

     key: funding-mentors-signing-in-to-the-service
 ---

-Users must use the Department for Education (DfE) Sign-in to access Claim funding for mentor training.
+All users must use the Department for Education (DfE) Sign-in to access Claim funding for mentor training.

 DfE Sign-in is how schools and other education organisations access DfE online services, including all Becoming a teacher (BAT) services.